CopernicaMarketingSoftware/Documentation/ResponsiveEmail/api/post-send.md

 ## Personalizing emails

-It is possible to add data to your JSON that later on is used to [personalize the your email](../tips-and-tricks/personalization).
+It is possible to add data to your JSON that later on is used to [personalize your email](../tips-and-tricks/personalization).
 If you send a JSON with only one recipient, you can add a property "data" to your JSON holding a JSON object:

 ```json